 Among the different watch brands, some can present themselves as "manufacture", which is a guarantee of know-how and prestige.
 However, this term "manufacture" is often misused, so the Charlie Paris team sheds light on this specific term of the watchmaking sector.

 Criteria to be considered as a watch manufacture

-In the watch industry, the term manufacturing is often used, but it is still a vague term because there is no official definition.
-However, a watch manufacturer can be defined as a watch company that produces and controls the manufacture of watches or clocks from a to Z without relying on external companies.
-This means that it should not outsource part of its schedule or to external suppliers.
-As a result, a manufacturer is independent, unlike other watch brands, which often use other companies to integrate movement in their watch models.
-Manufacturers must have 100% control over their production lines.
-Theoretically speaking, the manufacturer must control the watch manufacturing process, from parts design to manufacturing, and then to quality control.
-But in fact, few companies can internationalize the whole process.
+In the watch industry, the term "manufacture" is often used but remains a vague term because there is no official definition.
+However, a watch manufacturer can be defined as a watch company that manufactures and masters the production of a watch or clock from A to Z, without using an external company.
+This means that it does not have to use subcontractors or external suppliers for certain parts of its timepieces.
+A manufacture is thus independent and differs from other watch brands that generally call upon other companies to integrate movements inside their watch model.
+A manufacture must then control 100% of its production chain.
+In theory, a manufacture must control the manufacturing process of a watch, from the design of the parts to the assembly, but in reality, few companies are able to internalize this entire process.

 Famous watch manufacturers

 If we take the strict definition of a manufacture, we can only call Seiko in Japan a complete manufacture, which has a fully integrated model, as well as the Swatch Group as a whole which produces all the parts present in its watches.
 Not far behind, we find Rolex, which still gets some of its products from other suppliers for very specific parts.
 Finally, if we take the broadest definition, there are many more manufacturers such as Cartier, Breguet, Frederic Constant, Chopard, Omega, Maurice Lacroix, Patek Philippe, Pequignet, Piaget, Vacheron Constantin, Zenith, etc.